zaxor0/zwerchhau/into-the-war/rules.md

 **Rope**: A useful item, takes up 1 slot per 50 feet of length.

-**Ruck Sack**: Standard issue for all players, holds up to 10 slots worth of items.
-Paratroopers are able to stash 15 slots worth of items in theirs.
+**Ruck Sack**: Standard issue for all players, holds up to 20 slots worth of items.
+Players with more than 10 items are slowed, or 15 for paratroopers.

 **Shotgun**:  A 2 handed range weapon, deals 4d6 damage with a range of **near**.
 Can perform 8 attacks before requiring a reload.